mendix/docs/content/howto/extensibility/create-a-pluggable-widget-two.md

 	* The state `editedValue` will be empty until the input value is changed by the user
 	* The `setState` function will update the state and will re-render the component (in the rendering, the new value is taken from `editedValue`)
 	* The `onBlur` function will set the new value in the attribute through the container component – the state is reset, and the new value is received by an update of the attribute (which will propagate as a new property value)
 	* The `onLeave` function will set the value.
-The `setValue` function will automatically call the onChange action, as this is connected trough the XML configuration
+The `setValue` function will automatically call the onChange action, as this is connected with the XML configuration

 ### 3.5 Adding Accessibility